-Flybe is a British low-cost regional airline based in Exeter, and was the largest regional airline based in Europe until January 2019 when it was sold to Connect Airways.
+Flybe was a British low-cost regional airline based in Exeter and was the largest regional airline based in Europe until January 2019 when it was sold to Connect Airways.
 The airline carries 8 million passengers a year from over 70 airports in the UK and across Europe, covering over 180 routes and 12 countries.
 The airline was the most punctual in the UK and 8th in Europe, awarded by FlightGlobal in January 2019.

 The airline was launched in 1979 from the merger of Intra Airways and Express Air Services, where it was called Jersey European Airways.
 In 2000 the airline was renamed to British European, and then again in 2002 to its current form.

 In February 2019, the airline was sold to Connect Airways which is backed by Virgin Atlantic and Stobart Aviation.
 As part of the purchase, it was announced that Flybe will rebrand as Virgin Connect starting in 2020.
 Later on that year the company went into liquidation and all services were suspended.
 However, in later 2021 the airline announced a revival with ambitious plans to relaunch services in April 2022.

 Flybe previously operated a diverse and extensive route map, however, as of March 2022 the airline has begun operating in 16 destinations across the UK, Netherlands and France.